-These questions also arise in our recent. assignment on child welfare laws and in today's society it seems inapt that a child should be charged with being a neglected child, yet in some jurisdictions, notably the A.C.T., that legal\fiction\persists.
-Important steps have been taken in South-Australia and Western Australianto diminish the intimidation of the child welfare laws and procedures.
+These questions also arise in our recent assignment on child welfare laws.
+In today's society it seems inapt that a child should be charged with being a neglected child, yet in some jurisdictions, notably the A.C.T., that legal fiction persists.
+Important steps have been taken in South Australia and Western Australia to diminish the intimidation of the child welfare laws and procedures.
 These are under close scrutiny by us for their application in the Capital Territory.